Zaman8/visual-lanyon/_posts/2023-11-03-small-preview-overlay.md

 overlay: true
 ---

-Have a small card to intrigue users.
+An example of a small card that focuses on image over content.
+Useful for a dense but appeal home page.